-AS300: Animal Physiology (A)

-Instructor: Prof. Connor Prerequisites: AS100, B110
+AS300: Animal Physiology (A) Instructor: To be announced.
+Prerequisites: AS100, B110 Preparatory: CS205 function.

-Preparatory: CS205

 The systems within the animal body and changes occurring during its activities are studied.
-Through this course, the student should develop a fundamental understanding of the integrated physiological processes responsible for normal body function.
+Through this course, the student should develop a fundamental understanding of the integrated physiological processes responsible for normal body